MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/solutions-overview.md

 ---
-title: "Work with solutions in PowerApps | MicrosoftDocs"
+title: "Work with solutions in Power Apps | MicrosoftDocs"
 description: "Learn how solutions are distributed" ms.custom: "" ms.date: 09/30/2019